|

 northern Aegean coast to Kavala, which occupies the site of ancient

-major archaeological site near Krinides, where St. Paul and St. Silas were
+archaeological site near Krinides, where St. Paul and St. Silas were imprisoned

-imprisoned after St. Paul’s first sermon in what we today call Europe.
-Here he
+after St. Paul’s first sermon in what we today call Europe.
+Here he meet with

--15) who became first convert.
-Luke the Evangelist is also said to have come to
+became first convert.
+Luke the Evangelist is also said to have come to Kavala on

-Kavala on his travels from Troas.
-After visiting the ruins of the great
+his travels from Troas.
+After visiting the ruins of the great Acropolis, the

 - 4th day: In the morning have a tour of Thessaloniki (St. George